Mole, cyst and lipoma removal

-Moles removed that are suspicious of cancer will be examined under a microscope.
+- Moles removed that are suspicious of cancer will be sent for examination and analysis under a microscope.

-Or, you have a harmless yet bothersome mole
+- You have a benign (non-cancerous) yet bothersome mole

-Most moles are not cancerous and are simply an overgrowth of your pigment cells.
+Most moles are not cancerous and are simply an overgrowth or accumulation of your skin cells.
 Although harmless, these moles may be bothersome and affect your self-confidence.
 Examples include if the moles are:

 - On your face or other parts of your body where they can be seen